kaaproject/kaa/doc/Programming-guide/Key-platform-features/Data-collection/MongoDB-log-appender/index.md

 * TOC
 {:toc}

-The MongoDB log appender is responsible for transferring logs from the Operations service to the MongoDB database.
+The MongoDB log appender is used to transfer logs from the Operations service to the MongoDB database.
 The logs are stored in the table named `logs\_$applicationToken`, where `$applicationToken` matches the [token of the current application]({{root_url}}Glossary/#application-token).

 # Creating MongoDB log appender in Admin UI